The future

 Yes, Smart DRS fully supports the return of aluminum cans.

 The UCID can be placed either on the tab of the can or directly on the lid surface.
+It can be also placed anywhere on the body.
+However, the code aggregations will be simplified.

 Yes.
 For single use glass bottles it works the same way as for single use PET bottles and aluminum cans.